xiviwo/xiviwo.github.io/about.md

 permalink: /about/
 ---

-This my blog about my work and life, tell what you think with xiviwo@gmail.com
+This my blog about my work and life, tell what you think with {{ site.email }}